 Will the VA cover the fees for any National, License, or Certification Tests?

 Yes.
 The VA can help cover this cost as long as you qualify and have entitlement left.
-FOr information about receiving this benefit, for National Testing information visit http://www.gibill.va.gov/resources/education_resources/programs/national_testing_program.html and for License and Certification Testing information visit http://www.va.gov/education/about-gi-bill-benefits/how-to-use-benefits/test-fees/.
+For information about receiving this benefit, for National Testing information visit https://www.gibill.va.gov/resources/education_resources/programs/national_testing_program.html and for License and Certification Testing information visit https://www.va.gov/education/about-gi-bill-benefits/how-to-use-benefits/test-fees/.

 What happens if I run out of entitlement during the semester?

 The VA will prorate your benefit payments to end on the day you run out of entitlement.